 With the increasing incidence of climate-related disasters, the Government of Belize is working to improve its resilience by transforming the country’s approach to economic and social development with a national plan that cuts across all sectors of the economy.

 The Peruvian Ministry of Education (MINEDU) conducted a School Infrastructure Census of 50,000 public school facilities to evaluate their current condition.
 With GFDRR support, the World Bank and MINEDU conducted a seismic risk assessment of 1,969 school facilities in Lima alone.
 Based on the results, the government has started intervention on the 252 most vulnerable school facilities, with an estimated $17 million investment.

 A roadmap for a resilient future

-The Comprehensive Urban Resilience Master Plan for Beirut will provide city authorities with a strategic plan for addressing the city’s shocks and stressors and related vulnerabilities.
+The Comprehensive Urban Resilience Master Plan for Beirut will provide city authorities with a strategy for addressing the city’s vulnerabilities to shocks and stressors.

 Managing risk by rewarding results

 In an effort to mitigate impacts from natural hazards, the government of Morocco has adopted an integrated approach to disaster risk management.

 The World Bank and GFDRR have organized a Women Entrepreneurship Resilient Cities (WE’Resilient Cities) competition in the MENA region.
 This competition, which began in Djibouti, Beirut, and Cairo in early 2015, is designed to promote the creation of women-led risk management start-ups.